-My name is Tadeusz Zagrabinski & I am the founder of Bärbucha Kombucha in Berlin, Germany.
+My name is Tadeusz Zagrabinski and I am the founder of Bärbucha Kombucha in Berlin, Germany.

-I had recently presented a short history of Kombucha during the Virtual Kombucha Summit that took place in November, 2020.
-Since I only had a limited time frame to do that, I have decided to expand on this topic, in this & in the upcoming posts.
+I have recently presented a short history of Kombucha during the Virtual Kombucha Summit that took place in November, 2020.
+Since I only had a limited time frame to do that, I have decided to expand on this topic, in this and in the upcoming posts.

-It is not an easy topic to research, as the sources of information that we have are scarce, especially when it comes to times before 1913.
-Another thing that makes it quite difficult is the fact that the word "Kombucha" is relatively new & that all the countries that are historically connected to Kombucha (like China, Korea, Russia or even Japan), have used different names for what we know today as Kombucha.
+It is not an easy topic to research, as the sources of information that we have, are scarce, especially when it comes to times before 1913.
+Another thing that makes it quite difficult, is the fact that the word "Kombucha" is relatively new, and that all the countries that are historically connected to Kombucha (like China, Korea, Russia, or even Japan), have used different names for what we know today, as Kombucha.

-As a matter of fact Japan is the only country where the actual word Kombucha existed for a while, the problem is though that Kombucha relates to a drink made with a seaweed called Kombu.
+As a matter of fact, Japan is the only country where the actual word Kombucha existed for quite some time.
+The problem is though, that Kombucha in that country, relates to a drink made with a seaweed called Kombu.
 A drink that is quite popular, but it's not fermented.